 As you scratch your head trying to put all the pieces together, you may not have realized that you are exercising many aspects of your brain.
 Studies have found that digital photography keeps your brain sharp and your mind in good shape.

 I have watched one of my family members pursue digital photography well into his 90s.
 I always thought there was something about this activity and the creative process that was keeping him active and on track.
-But I never put much thought into it until I read this study from the University of Texas on digital photography and aging.
+But I never put much thought into it until I read this study from the University of Texas on.

 During the University of Texas study, six groups of individuals aged 60–90 were studied over a 10 week period.
 Each group was engrossed in a specific activity for 15 hours a week.
 The primary activities under observation included digital photography, digital quilting, and a variety of activities like playing cards and socializing.
 Only the groups doing quilting and photography improved their memory abilities when confronted with these continuous and prolonged mental challenges.